-First and foremost: I’ll be following this cloth book tutorial by Ann Wood Homemade for my own book – because the slot/tab book construction she uses seems very interesting, but also because I think Ann Wood might be my textile hero.
+First and foremost: I’m following this cloth book tutorial by Ann Wood Homemade – because the slot/tab book construction she uses seems very interesting, but also because I think Ann Wood might be my textile hero.
 Check her out.

 Step #1 (Find more details here)